15 Curious Facts About Sherlock Holmes

 At the time of Holmes’s untimely death, Conan Doyle was a wealthy man and a fixture of society.
 Years later, his spending began outpacing the growth of his income, and returning to Sherlock Holmes became an appealing option.
 Rather than raise the detective from the dead, he authorized a stage production based on Holmes.
 In 1901, Strand magazine began serializing The Hound of the Baskervilles, a new Holmes novel written by Conan Doyle.
 (To get around the thorny problem of Holmes having plummeted down Reichenbach Falls, the novel was set in a time previous to that story.)
 In 1903, Collier’s Weekly made Conan Doyle an offer: $1.3 million (in 2015 money) for a new series of Sherlock Holmes stories.
 Conan Doyle’s response, by postcard: “Very well.”

-13. Conan Doyle: father to Sherlock Holmes—and peer?
+13. Arthur Conan Doyle: father to Sherlock Holmes—and peer?

 During his lifetime, Arthur Conan Doyle did a little bit of everything, from transforming literature to running for Parliament to playing competitive sports.
 But Conan Doyle has had a post-death nearly as active as his life.
 Sherlock Holmes lives on, of course, but Conan Doyle has also become a compelling character in fiction.
 On the page, stage, and screen, the author can be found solving crimes that no one else can.